pcm720/nhddl/README.md

 Be aware that passing any argument will cause NHDDL to completely skip loading launcher configuration files from any device.
 For example, to initialize NHDDL with UDPBD mode, you can run `nhddl.elf` with `-mode=udpbd -udpbd_ip=192.168.1.6`.
 See [this file](examples/nhddl.yaml) for a list of all supported arguments and their possible values.

+### Forcing a specific mode via the NHDDL ELF file name

+When loading NHDDL from APA or BDM, there is no reliable way to get modes from `nhddl.yaml` other than passing arguments.
+However, not a lot of launchers support this.
+To work around this, you can add a postfix to `nhddl.elf` to force a specific mode:
+- `nhddl-ata.elf` — force ATA mode
+- `nhddl-mmce.elf` — force MMCE mode
+- `nhddl-hdl.elf` — force HDL mode
+- `nhddl-udpbd.elf` — force UDPBD mode
+- `nhddl-usb.elf` — force USB mode
+- `nhddl-ilink.elf` — force iLink mode
+- `nhddl-m4s.elf` — force MX4SIO mode

+NHDDL will only initialize the mode specified in the file name and respect all other options from `nhddl.yaml` on the storage device.
+When forcing UDPBD mode, make sure you've configured `SYS-CONF/IPCONFIG.DAT` on your memory card.

 ## Configuration files